js-works/js-reactive/README.md

   Instead a general validation library like for example [js-spec](https://github.com/js-works/js-spec) can be used.

-- Forces to define an explicite display name (which will also be available in production)
+- Forces to define an explicit display name (which will also be available in production)

 - Some additional useful helper functions